9 min to complete

 Creating a Sample Golang Application

-The sample application that we will go over is available on GitHub.
-We will connect to a ScyllaDB cluster, display the contents of the Mutant Catalog table, insert and delete data, and show the contents of the table after each action.
-We will first go through each section of the code that will be used and then explain how to run the code in a Docker container that will access the ScyllaDB Mutant Monitoring cluster.
+The sample application we will review is available on GitHub.
+We will connect to a ScyllaDB cluster, display the contents of the Mutant Catalog table, insert and delete data, and show the table’s contents after each action.
+We will first go through each section of the code used and then explain how to run the code in a Docker container that will access the ScyllaDB Mutant Monitoring cluster.

 For this application, the main class is called main, and the code is stored in a file called main.go.
 It’s located here: scylla-code-samples/mms/go/cmd/goapp/main.go

-We’ll start by going over the code.
+We’ll start by reviewing the code, and afterward, you can run the code in the lab.
 In the application, we first need to import the driver for Go:

 The driver provides the ability to connect to the cluster and perform different queries.